lilla06/Testing-re-optimisation-strategies-in-international-kidney-exchange-programmes-by-ENCKEP/README.md

 Testing re-optimisation strategies in international kidney exchange programmes by the ENCKEP simulator

 ## Config files
-We used to modified config files to generate the datasets.
-These config files have modified PRA value based on real historical datasets.
+We used the modified config files to generate the datasets.
+These config files have modified PRA values based on real historical datasets.
 The config_7.5.json was used for the tests on one pool (the 7.5 refers to the size of the pool), while the config_ES_modified.json, config_NL_modified.json and the config_UK_modified.json files were used for the multiple pool simulations to generate tha data for Spain, the Netherlands and fot the United Kingdom.

 ## Objective files
 We used the general_objective.json file for most of the one pool simulations.
-The two exceptions are the cases when we tested two new optimisation critera: to maximise the number of tested arcs we used the objective_max_num_tested_arcs.json file, and to maximise the number of inner arcs we used the objective_max_num_arcs_in_pools.json file.
+The two exceptions are the cases when we tested the two new optimisation critera: to maximise the number of tested arcs we used the objective_max_num_tested_arcs.json file, and to maximise the number of inner arcs we used the objective_max_num_arcs_in_pools.json file.
 For the multiple pool simulations we used the objective_UK_ES_NL.json in every case.

 ## Policy files